JakeRoggenbuck/kronicler/README.md

 ## Performance

-Kronicler is designed to be as light-weight as possible.
+Kronicler is designed to be as lightweight as possible.
 By adding logs to a queue concurrently\*, Kronicler doesn't affect performance by much \[citation needed\].

 For accessing logs and running calculations, Kronicler uses a columnar database design to optimize file operations when looking at lots of data from only a few columns typical of analytics tasks.